-Recruitment and engagement strategies Develop 'Job Descriptions (JDs)' for direct recruitment: HR will develop JDs for each role, detailing: Minimum required skills and degrees for each role -senior management, mid-level management and junior staff.
-Key professional requirements for technical staff - seed and crop specific certification officers.
-Key responsibilities for each role.
-Application, examination, and screening processes for each role.
-Review the JDs: The head of departments will review and finalize the JDs with the HR before publication.
-Engage with key stakeholders such as the Faculties/Colleges of Agriculture in Nigerian and international Universities, with research institutes and the National Youth Service Corps (NYSC) to access candidates with the requisite skill to work at NASC as follows: Organize career fairs in reputable Nigeria Universities.
-Organize fellowship programs for Professors and Doctorate degree holders in reputable Nigeria and international Universities. o Facilitate exchange programs for students, lecturers, and professors in reputable international Universities. • Create a welcome pack for new staff: NASC will give new staff welcome packs containing staff conditions of service handbook, performance evaluation structure, past annual reports and published materials, documentation and reporting structure.
-Revise Staff Conditions of Service handbook: NASC will review, update and enforce its conditions of service outlined in the HR handbook, to increase the accountability of staff across its departments.
-The HR team will enforce the terms of probation ensuring that all new employees comply the required probational period.
-Update performance evaluation structure: NASC will finalize the development of its staff performance evaluation template and adopt its reward and recognition policy for high performing staff.
+Current recruitment approach Transfer of service from FMARD to NASC that occur when: NASC requests for talent from FMARD The staff of FMARD request to be posted to NASC FMARD selects and posts staff to NASC • Direct recruitment by NASC: The talent needs are identified and recommended by the heads of department, regional directors and senior staff committee.
+Selection committees consisting of departmental heads participate in the screening and scoring of candidates during the interviews.
+Proposed recruitment and engagement strategies Develop 'Job Descriptions (JDs)' for direct recruitment: HR will develop JDs for each role, detailing: Minimum required skills and degrees for each role -senior management, mid-level management and junior staff.
+Key professional requirements for technical staff - seed and crop specific certification officers Key responsibilities for each role Application, examination, and screening processes for each role Review the JDs: The head of departments will review and finalize the JDs with the HR before publication.
+Engage with key stakeholders such as the Faculties/Colleges of Agriculture in Nigerian and international Universities, with research institutes and the National Youth Service Corps (NYSC) to access candidates with the requisite skill to work at NASC: Organize career fairs in reputable Nigeria Universities Organize fellowship programs for Professors and Doctorate degree holders in reputable Nigeria and international Universities Facilitate exchange programs for students, lecturers, and professors in reputable international Universities. • Create a welcome pack for new staff: NASC will give new staff welcome packs containing staff conditions of service handbook, performance evaluation structure, past annual reports and published materials, documentation and reporting structure. • Revise Staff Conditions of Service handbook: NASC will review, update and enforce its conditions of service outlined in the HR handbook, to increase the accountability of staff across its departments.
+The HR team will enforce the terms of probation ensuring that all new employees comply the required probational period. • Update performance evaluation structure: NASC will finalize the development of its staff performance evaluation template and adopt its reward and recognition policy for high performing staff.
+These two documents are currently under development by the NASC team.